 Amazon’s strategy in financial services has been focused on supporting its core strategic goal: increasing participation (both from buyers and sellers) on its platform.

 In practice, Amazon has relied much more heavily on internal product development than partnerships, M&A, or investments to broaden its financial services offerings.
 Relative to its FAMGA cousins (that have been much more active on the M&A and investment front), that’s a surprising strategic decision.
-But, what’s not surprising is to see Amazon methodically seed, invest, and nurture a product line with a long time horizon.
+What’s not surprising is to see Amazon methodically seed, invest, and nurture a product line with a long time horizon.

-Zooming out a bit further, one can see the beginnings of what the Bank of Amazon could look like — a variety of key financial services products that support Amazon participants first and enable them to buy, sell, and transact much easier than any other platform.
+Zooming out a bit further, one can see the beginnings of what the Bank of Amazon could look like — a variety of key financial services products that support Amazon participants first, and enable them to buy, sell, and transact much easier than any other platform.

-And that potential Bank of Amazon should worry the traditional incumbents.
+And that potential Bank of Amazon should worry traditional incumbents.
 If history provides a useful lesson, it’s that Amazon first builds core product pillars for itself, where it is the only and most important customer.
-This was the case with AWS, which was the result of overhauling its own internal capacity for cloud services that were later repurposed for external clients and third-parties.
+This was most famously the case with AWS, which was the result of overhauling its own internal capacity for cloud services that were later repurposed for external clients and third-parties.
 Only after years of building a product and iterating on features for itself does Amazon launch and expose a key product pillar to other customers.

-By then, it will likely be too late for incumbents who have not responded.
+When that point comes with finance, it will likely be too late for incumbents who have not responded.